What is Te Rito?

 Te Rito will ensure education providers are able to access the most up to date and accurate information about a learner so that they are appropriately supported from day one.
 Te Rito will enable this to happen regardless of what student management system (SMS) a kura/school is using.
 Education providers will be able to choose what learner information they enter directly into Te Rito.
 Education providers will also be able to choose which Te Rito functionality best suits their requirements, and learner information that is required for that functionality will be automatically sent to Te Rito from the kura or school’s SMS.

 What is the role of the Ministry of Education?

 The Ministry of Education ('the Ministry') has four roles in regard to Te Rito:

 - Service provider (making Te Rito available to education providers)

-- Data consumer (Te Rito can be the source of information schools send the Ministry by regulation or agreement.
+- Data consumer (Te Rito can be the source of information kura or schools send the Ministry by regulation or agreement.
 The purpose for collecting this data will vary per regulation or agreement, but includes supporting administrative, operational, and policy decision making, and in some cases will be used for research and analysis.)

 - Data contributor (Ministry authoritative data sources, for example education provider details, are sent to Te Rito to ensure data accuracy and appropriate separation between each education provider's data)